 Incomplete or late applications will not be considered.

-Yes, interviews are held for finalists.
+Interviews are held for the finalists.
 Applicants who are not selected to be interviewed will be notified by the Graduate Awards Office in late January.

 Candidates selected for an interview will be contacted by a member of the Selection Committee who will provide further details of the process.
 The Selection Committee will provide a minimum of one week’s notice of the interview date.